-One of the benefits of playing outside is that children laugh more.
+- One of the benefits of playing outside is that children laugh more.
 This is good because laughter is a stress reliever and it helps stimulate the immune system.

-Another benefit of outside play is better health.
+- Another benefit of outside play is better health.
 Researchers found that children who engage in outside play have the potential to have stronger bones and muscles from activities like running and jumping.
 They also get vitamin D just from being in the sun.
 When children are active, they are less likely to battle obesity and more likely to do well in school.

-Additional studies show that children who play outside are more likely to be adventurous and open to new experiences.
+- Additional studies show that children who play outside are more likely to be adventurous and open to new experiences.
 They tend to be better at making friends and have longer attention spans.
 Outdoor play fuels the imagination and teaches children how to be resourceful by creating their own entertainment.

-Ride bikes through the Chickamauga Battlefield.
+- Ride bikes through the park.

-Visit the Chattanooga Zoo.
+Visit the zoo.

 Teach your children how to play kick the can, hopscotch and freeze tag.

-Create your own Summer Olympics and get all the neighborhood kids and parents involved.
-Sack races, egg toss, three-legged race and the wheel-barrow race are excellent backyard Olympic events.
+- Create your own Summer Olympics and get all the neighborhood kids and parents involved.
+Sack races, egg toss, three-legged race and the wheelbarrow race are excellent backyard Olympic events.

-Take your teens whitewater rafting.
+- Take your teens whitewater rafting.

 - Find a bridge, country road or local park and take a leisurely stroll.